Skip to main content

 Submitting a response

-POST /v2/connections/{connection_id}/interaction
+POST /v2/task-runs/{run_id}/interaction

 {

-"inputs": { "code": "123456" }
+"input": { "code": "123456" }

 }

-The request body wraps field values in an inputs object.
-Each key inside inputs matches a field name from the interaction.
+The request body wraps field values in an input object.
+Each key inside input matches a field name from the interaction.
 If the interaction has multiple fields, include all of them in a single request.
 After you submit, the agent resumes.
 If the source accepts the input, the operation continues.
 If the source rejects it (wrong MFA code, for example), Deck may emit another interaction_required with the same or updated prompt so the user can retry.

 Timeouts

 The timeout window depends on the source and the type of interaction.
-If no response is submitted before the window closes:
+If no response is submitted before the window closes: The task run status changes to failed with an interaction_timeout error in the errors array.
+You need to submit a new run.

 Events